Click here to sign up for my free Rick’s Tech Tips Newsletter!

-A few months ago I wrote this post explaining why you should never log into third party websites and apps with your Facebook login credentials.
+A while back I wrote this post explaining why you should never log into third party websites and apps with your Facebook login credentials.

-Well, according to this report from our friends at Engadget, this practice recently came back to bite millions of Facebook and Twitter users.
+Well, according to this report from our friends at Engadget, this practice occasionally comes back to bite millions of Facebook and Twitter users.

 Both Facebook and Twitter were quick to point out that their own software wasn’t responsible for the breaches, and they are right.
 The malicious third-party apps themselves were the culprits.